-Joseph Thomas was my late husband John’s Great Uncle, but I do not know about his early life, however, some photographs have come to light from his family, so thanks to Cousin Sancia for passing these on to added to Thomas’s page, he will be remembered better with these additions.
+Joseph Thomas was my late husband John’s Great Uncle, but I do not know about his early life.
+Some photographs have come to light from his family, so thanks to Cousin Sancia for passing these on to be added to Thomas’s page.
+He will be remembered better with these additions.

 Samuel Thomas and Catherine Davison, Joseph Thomas’s parents, had been married in the Parish Church of St. Mary in Chester on the 28th December 1886 (No 481).
 The marriage details were recorded as follows.
-Samuel, 23, was a Bachelor and Labourer, his abode was Saltney, his father was William Thomas a Joiner.
-Catherine Davison was 19, a Spinster with no occupation, abode Saltney and whose father Henry Davison was a Brewer.
+Samuel, 23, was a Bachelor and Labourer.
+His abode was Saltney.
+His father was William Thomas, a Joiner.
+Catherine Davison was 19, a Spinster with no occupation.
+Her abode was Saltney.
+Her father was Henry Davison, a Brewer.
 They married after Banns.
-Witnesses were Annie Thomas & Joseph Catherall.
+The witnesses were Annie Thomas & Joseph Catherall.

 The 1901 census records Joseph and his family living in Ewloe.
-Head of the household was father, Samuel Thomas, 39 a Carter for the Brewery who had been born in Gresford.
-Mother, Catherine A. Thomas, 36 had been born in Hawarden as all the children were.
+Head of the household, Samuel Thomas was 39 and a Carter for the Brewery. wHe had been born in Gresford.
+The Mother was Catherine A. Thomas, 36 who had been born in Hawarden..
 The listed children were William H. 14, Martha A. 9, Catherine 7, Joseph 4 and Mary 1.
 They had all been born in Hawarden.

 The family had moved to Dee View, Hawarden by the time of the 1911 census.
 Samuel, 50 was a General Labourer.
 His wife of 24 years, Catherine was 47.
 Eight children had been born to them, but 1 child had died.
 The listed children were William Henry, 24, a Bricklayer’s Labourer.
 Martha Ann, 20 and Catherine 16 were both Domestic Servants.
 Joseph, 14, Mary 11 and Annie 8 were at school.
 Baby Elizabeth was 1.